This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 Cakesicles are surprisingly easy to make!
 I think they’re easier than cake pops in that you don’t have to worry about them falling off the stick as much as with cake pops.
 You just need a few special tools and some basic troubleshooting tips and you’re good to go!

-Step 1: Cake Filling
+Step 1: Make Cake Filling

 This is so easy!
 Just remember, you need way less frosting than you think.
 For one prepared 9×13 box mix cake, I used a little over ½ cup of canned frosting.